xdynasty/case-study/README.md

 * As a user who is logged in, I can check out my shopping bag
 * As a user who is logged in, I can update the quantity of an item in my shopping bag
 * As a user who is logged in, I can remove an item from my shopping bag

+## Challenges
+* Implementing Composite Key with JPA - A composite(compound) key is an identifier that is uses two or more columns.
+Two of the tables in my database did not logically require any numerical key.
+Instead, they relied on the combinations of two separate foreign keys.
+To implement such a feature in JPA, two solutions exists.
+I could implement a surrogate key to fulfill the id column requirement.
+But, my solution used the @EmbeddedId annotation to specify a primary key object in addition to a field specifying a mapping.
+I was able to fetch any record in the database using the composite key rather than a single id field.
+* Determining if a User is Already Logged In - To verify if my user has already logged in, I needed to keep track of their session.
+With Passport.js, the convention is to store the user's sessionId in a database and verify the user's sessionId every time a request is sent.
+With Spring MVC, I learned that the HTTPSession stores attributes in memory by default.
+I also had to set a cookie containing the sessionId to enforce authentication.

 ## Tech-Stack
 * Spring MVC